mellomaths/notes/studies/kafka/README.md

 Observation: The active controller is responsible for state management of partitions and replicas.
 For example if there are 10 brokers, there will be one broker which acts as a controller.
 Controller has the responsibility to maintain the leader-follower relationship across all the partitions.
 If a node is about to fail, message will be given (by controller) to other partition replicas in other brokers to be as a partition leaders to fulfill the responsibility of the partitions in the node that is about to fail.
 So when a node shuts down, new controller can be elected at any time to fulfill the duties.

+## Configuration

+It's important to configurate the data directories for both Kafka and Zookeeper because they stores logs in the temporary folder of the Operating System.

+### Kafka

+Edit the variable `logs.dirs=/tmp/kafka-logs` in the file `/config/server.properties` and set the logs destination folder that you want.

+### Zookeeper

+Edit the variable `dataDir=/tmp/zookeeper` in the file `/config/zookeeper.properties` and set the logs destination folder that you want.

 ## Commands

 ### Starting Zookeeper